Laundry washing ball

-We have paid 16,95 euro for our washing ball and it has a lifespan of 1000 washing cycles, or three years, which gives us a cost of 0,016 euro per washing cycle.
+We have paid 16,95 euros for our washing ball and it has a lifespan of 1000 washing cycles, or three years, which gives us a cost of 0,016 euros per washing cycle.

-This combination it is used to increase the water PH value so impurities can be loosen more easily and washed away.
+This combination is used to increase the water PH value so impurities can be loosened more easily and washed away.

 You just need to put the washing ball inside your washing machine drum along the clothes, and that is it.

-Your clothes will be washed and no harmful substance or bleaches from detergents will finish up as part of the groundwater.
+Your clothes will be washed and no harmful substance or bleach from detergents will finish up as part of the groundwater.